7 incredible places to dive in Australia + the best times to visit

 Explore the world’s second-largest coral reef

-Situated off the west coast of Australia, Ningaloo Reef is a true natural marvel and the second-largest coral reef in the world.
-This UNESCO World Heritage-listed destination is a must-visit for any nature lover or adventure seeker, offering a wealth of breathtaking wonders to discover both above and below the water’s surface.
+Situated off the coast of Western Australia, Ningaloo Reef is the second-largest coral reef in the world and is, in our opinion, one of the best places to dive in Australia.
+This UNESCO World Heritage-listed destination is a must-visit for any nature lover or adventure seeker, offering a wealth of natural wonders to discover both above and below the water’s surface.

-The Ningaloo Marine Park, which encompasses the reef, captivates with its pristine coral formations, diverse marine life and unparalleled opportunities for up-close encounters with some of the ocean's most majestic creatures.
-The region is renowned not only for its stunning underwater landscapes but also as a prime location for swimming with the gentle giants of the sea - awe-inspiring whale sharks.
+The Ningaloo Marine Park, which encompasses the reef, protects a diverse array of marine life and offers up-close encounters with some of the ocean's most majestic creatures.
+The region is renowned not only for its stunning underwater landscapes but also as a prime location for swimming with the gentle giants of the sea - whale sharks.

-The optimal time to catch a glimpse of these magnificent beasts is between March and August when they congregate in the nutrient-rich waters to feed.
+The optimal time to catch a glimpse of these magnificent creatures is between March and August when they congregate in the nutrient-rich waters to feed.
 To encounter the “Big 3” – whale sharks, manta rays and humpback whales - coincide your visit with the months of July and August.
-In addition, visitors to Ningaloo Reef can spot a dazzling array of other marine life while enjoying the Indian Ocean’s crystal-clear visibility.

 When to dive Ningaloo Reef: Year-round but March to August is best for spotting whale sharks